ansys/pyedb/doc/source/workflows/sipi/hfss_auto_configuration.rst

    ^GND_plane$       ^GROUND$         ^SENSE\d*$      ^KSENSE\w*
    … (≈ 30 patterns in total)

-If multiple candidates exist, the one whose name contains the substring “GND” is preferred; the rest become power nets.
+If multiple candidates exist, the one whose name contains the string “GND” is preferred; the rest become power nets.

 Port creation details
 ---------------------